phuein/Babylon.js/materialsLibrary/readme.md

 - Point rendering support
 - Clip plane support

-But you can also start from scratch as you are not forced to support all these features.
+But you can also start from scratch, as you are not forced to support all these features.

 ## Integrating the material in the build process

-To build all materials and generate the *dist* folder, just run from the tools/gulp folder:
+To build all the materials and generate the *dist* folder, just run from the tools/gulp folder:

 ```
 gulp materialsLibrary